 The Federation engages in what we call a three-pronged approach to campaigns.
 The first prong is research: engaging in thorough research ensures that our policy asks are backed by facts and supported by realistic solutions.
 The second prong is is government relations: meeting with elected officials and government staff to review current issues and discuss proposed changes to make post-secondary education more accessible and higher-quality.
 The third prong is mobilization: that’s where you see things petitions, postcards, and email tools on your campus – these things help us demonstrate support when we are engaging in government relations work.

-On October 29 to 31, representatives from the Federation’s member students’ unions were in Victoria meeting with MLAs from all parties.
-We were joined by representatives from the Simon Fraser Student Society and the UBC Alma Mater Society (UBC Vancouver’s students’ union).
-In these meetings we discussed issues on our campuses and solutions that we have identified at the provincial government level.
-These meetings included one with the Premier, the Minister of Advanced Education, Skills and Training, the Minister of Mental Health and Addictions, as well as several other ministers and MLAs.
-In total, student representatives met with over 60 MLAs and staff during the week!
+On October 22 to 24, representatives from the Federation’s member students’ unions will be in Victoria meeting with MLAs from all parties.
+We will be joined by representatives from the Simon Fraser Student Society and the UBC Alma Mater Society (UBC Vancouver’s students’ union).
+In these meetings we will discuss issues on our campuses and solutions that we have identified at the provincial government level.